xtensor-stack/xtensor-python/README.md

 ## Project cookiecutter

-A template for a project making use of `xtensor-python` is available in the form of a cookie cutter [here](https://github.com/QuantStack/xtensor-cookiecutter).
+A template for a project making use of `xtensor-python` is available in the form of a cookiecutter [here](https://github.com/QuantStack/xtensor-python-cookiecutter).

 This project is meant to help library authors get started with the xtensor python bindings.